 The style-conscious may tastefully (and occasionally) match a tan or navy belt with the right dress-casual outfit in the summer, but nearly all dress belts are either black or brown.

-How do you choose which of those two colors to wear?
+How do you choose which of those two colours to wear?
 Look at your shoes.
-The color of a dress belt should always match the color of your shoes and they should each have the same general level of shininess.
+The colour of a dress belt should always match the colour of your shoes, and they should each have the same general level of shininess.
 For example, a dress belt with a subdued finish doesn’t go well with patent leather shoes.

 Let’s talk about belt widths for a moment.
 A belt is considered thin if it’s 1¼ inches wide or less, and it’s considered wide if it measures at least 1½ inches in width.
 We’ve already discussed the fact that dress belts are thinner than casual ones, but the width of a casual belt can vary greatly.
 A general guideline is that you don’t want the belt to convey a “sloppy” look, so you’d want a wider casual belt for cargo pants, but you can get away with a narrower one with dark-colored jeans.

-We’ve paid a lot of attention to the strap, but let’s talk about the color of the buckle.
-Use the same basic “color matching” rule that we’ve used for belts and shoes: the color of the buckle should match any other metal you’re wearing.
-So if you’re wearing a shiny silver watch you’d want to choose a belt with a shiny silver buckle, and if you’re wearing a gold chain or cufflinks (who wears cufflinks anymore, anyway?) your belt should have a gold buckle.
-There’s a lot more leeway for casual belts and outfits, since you often won’t be wearing any metal other than your belt buckle.
+We’ve paid a lot of attention to the strap, but let’s talk about the colour of the buckle.
+Use the same basic “colour matching” rule that we’ve used for belts and shoes: the colour of the buckle should match any other metal you’re wearing.
+So if you’re wearing a shiny silver watch, you’d want to choose a belt with a shiny silver buckle, and if you’re wearing a gold chain or cufflinks (who wears cufflinks anymore, anyway?) your belt should have a gold buckle.
+There’s a lot more leeway for casual belts and outfits since you often won’t be wearing any metal other than your belt buckle.

 Sizing a Belt

 The Wrong Way: Walk into a store, take off your belt, and try to fit the new belt into your pants with the tags still on.